The Psychiatric Trainees'

 committee meets at the College four times a year, including once

-which is an annual residential meeting to welcome the new
+which is an annual meeting and induction meeting to welcome

-committee members.
-The PTC often forms working groups of four or
+the new committee members.
+The PTC often forms working groups of

-five members in order to formulate ideas about particular training
+four or five members in order to formulate ideas about particular

-issues.
-A Chair, Vice Chair and Secretary are elected annually
+training issues.
+A Chair, Vice Chair and Secretary are elected

-from within the PTC membership.
-Elections for Student Associate
+annually from within the PTC membership.
+Elections for Student

-Members occur every year, as these members serve a one year
+Associate Members occur every year, as these members serve a one

 The Role of the PTC